magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 - `max-width` - (string) Defines the maximum width for the viewport in `px`.
 - `min-width` - (string) Defines the minimum width for the viewport in `px`.
 - `options` - Defines an `options` object for one or more content types.
-- `products` - Defines the `products` sub-object for the option data.
+- `products` - Defines a `products` object for use in Page Builder's `Products` content type.
-- `default` - Defines the default appearance of the `products` content type.
+- `default` - Defines the default appearance of the `Products` content type.
-- `slidesToShow` - (number) Defines viewport data used by the `products` content type.
+- `slidesToShow` - (number) Defines viewport data used by the `Products` content type.

-As shown for the `products` content type, you can define viewport data for your own content types.
-For example, if you have a custom content type called `testimonials`— which showed several customer quotes (side-by-side) similar to how the `products` carousel works — you could create an `options` node for the `mobile` viewport that looks like this:
+As shown for the `Products` content type, you can define viewport data for your own content types.
+For example, if you have a custom content type called `testimonials`— which showed several customer quotes (side-by-side) similar to how the `Products` carousel works — you could create an `options` node for the `mobile` viewport that looks like this:

 ```xml
 <var name="mobile">